gek20/Write_a_Data_Science_Blog_Post/README.md

 These were the questions we decided to explore in our dataset:
 1- Which are the neighborhood with more Airbnb locations?
-2- What are the features that most affect price?
-And among amenities?
+2- What are the numerical features that most affect the price?
+And amenities?
 2- Try to identify which area is more subject to the fluctuation over the months

 ### Data Cleaning